CMS-Enterprise/ztmf/README.md

 This monorepo contains the following major components:
 - `backend/` includes a GraphQL API and an ETL process both written in Go
 - `infrastructure/` includes all AWS resources as IaC managed by Terraform
-- `ui/` includes a React-based SPA written in Typescript
 - `.github/workflows` contains workflows for Github Actions to test, build, and deploy to AWS

 ## Architecture